Skip to product information

 Description

-A vigorous evergreen conifer with dense, upright growth and striking bluish-green foliage, ideal for privacy screens and focal points in landscapes.
+A vigorous evergreen conifer known for its dense, bushy growth and striking bluish-silver foliage, ideal for year-round landscape interest.

 Suggested Uses